-This Resolution urges all levels of government to take coordinated action to address menstrual inequity by providing free menstrual products, enhancing menstrual hygiene by improving WASH (Water, Sanitation, and Hygiene) facilities, and ensuring provision of comprehensive menstrual education.
+This Resolution urges all levels of government to take coordinated action to address menstrual inequity by providing free menstrual products, enhancing menstrual hygiene by improving WASH (Water, Sanitation, and Hygiene) facilities, and ensuring the provision of comprehensive menstrual education.

-Recognizing period poverty as a public health and gender equality issue aligns with Canada's commitments to the United Nations Sustainable Development Goals (SDGs): Goal 3, (Good Health and Well-Being), Goal 4, (Quality Education), Goal 5, (Gender Equality, and Goal 6, (Clean Water and Sanitation).
+Recognizing period poverty as a public health and gender equality issue aligns with Canada's commitments to the following United Nations Sustainable Development Goals (SDGs): Goal 3, (Good Health and Well-Being), Goal 4, (Quality Education), Goal 5, (Gender Equality), and Goal 6, (Clean Water and Sanitation).

-Resolved Clause 1: Improve Access
+Resolve Clause 1: Improve Access

-The federal government recognized that making menstrual products available, free of charge, in federally regulated workplaces improves the health and wellbeing of Canadians who menstruate (Government of Canada, 2023b).
+The federal government recognized that making menstrual products available, free of charge, in federally regulated buildings and workplaces improves the health and wellbeing of Canadians who menstruate (Government of Canada, 2023b).
 British Columbia, Manitoba, Newfoundland and Labrador, Nova Scotia and Ontario provide free menstrual products in schools, while New Brunswick provides free menstrual products in libraries (Library of Parliament, 2023).

-This allows individuals who cannot afford menstrual products to attend school and work, and change menstrual products as needed, rather than extending their use beyond the recommended time frame.
-Supplying period products also provides dignity and safety to those who cannot afford them by preventing them from having to explain why they cannot attend school, work, or participate in other activities (Standing Committee on the Status of Women, 2023).
+Free menstrual products allow individuals who cannot afford them to attend school and work, and to change menstrual products as needed rather than extending their use beyond the recommended time frame.
+Supplying period products also provides dignity and safety to those who cannot afford them, removing the stigma of having to explain why they cannot attend school, work, or participate in other activities (Standing Committee on the Status of Women, 2023).

 The impacts of period poverty could be reduced further by expanding the number of facilities that offer free menstrual products.
-If provincial, municipal, regional, and Indigenous governments and their agencies mandate that they be made available in all publicly funded buildings, more menstruators will benefit.
-82% of women in Canada support access to free period products in public washrooms (Plan International Canada, 2023a).
+If provincial, municipal, regional, and Indigenous governments and their agencies mandate that they be made available in all their regulated buildings, more menstruators will benefit.
+In Canada, 82% of women support access to free period products in public washrooms (Plan International Canada, 2023a).

 Ensuring increased access to period products in buildings that are not owned or regulated by governments will require changes to national, provincial, and municipal policies and regulations governing commercial, industrial, and office spaces.
-Revisions to provincial building codes could require all washrooms to be outfitted with period product dispensers and appropriate WASH facilities: separate, clean toilet facilities, toilet cubicles with doors and interior locks, lighting, clean water and soap and bins for disposing of soiled menstrual materials (World Bank Group, 2021).
+Revisions to provincial building codes could require all washrooms to be outfitted with period product dispensers and appropriate WASH facilities: separate, clean toilet facilities, toilet cubicles with doors and interior locks, lighting, clean water and soap, and bins for disposing of soiled menstrual materials (World Bank Group, 2021).

-Changes to provincial and territorial labour codes, consistent with changes to the Canada Labour Code in 2023 (Government of Canada, 2023a&c), will ensure that all employers-both private and public sector- supply menstrual products in their workplaces, and updates to occupational health and safety regulations will mandate the provision of period products more widely.
+Changes to provincial and territorial labour codes, consistent with changes enacted in 2023 to the Canada Labour Code (Government of Canada, 2023a&c), will ensure that all large and medium employers-both private and public sector- supply menstrual products in their workplaces.
+Updates to occupational health and safety regulations will mandate the provision of period products more widely.
+For example, in 2024 Ontario revised its Construction regulation under the Occupational Health & Safety Act (OHSA) requiring period products to be provided for large sites (Ontario e-Laws, 2025).